sftcd/surveys/questions.md

 1. How many named,non-postfix did/didn't do tls
 1. How many non-postfix did/didn't do tls

+1. Who's using the same keys and why?

 More questions will arise as we go

 Questions.py implements the above for now.